-Statutory provisions would adhere to the Three Classes Clause that divides senators into different classes in order to balance elections given six year terms.
-See Table 2.
-How and when to add senators would be subject to negotiation-with an objective of evenly balancing the elections-when adopting the statute.
-As in the original scheme (and when new states are added), additions of new senators to each of the three classes would be
+Statutory provisions would adhere to the Three Classes Clause that divides senators into classes in order to balance elections given six-year terms.34 See Table 2.
+How and when to add senators would be subject to negotiation when adopting the statute-with a constitutional objective of maintaining evenly balancing elections.
+As in the original scheme (and when new states are added), additions of new senators to each of the three classes would be determined by lot or a coin toss.35 See Table 3.
+States allocated three or more senators would have elections every two years.
+In Texas, for example, if population allocations remain the same, three senators would eventually be elected every two years.